 Examples: [References, models, inspirations].

-Adjustments: [Preferences: what I want and DON'T want].
+Adjustments: [Preferences: what I want and do NOT want].

 Type of output: [Precise format of expected deliverable].